Cloud-SPAN/01genomics/_episodes/02-project-planning.md

 > 2. What errors do you see in the data?
 > 3. Are there any types of error that would be difficult to spot?
 Is there any way you can test these to find them?
 >
-> Nominate someone from your group to summarise your ideas for each question on the Padlet.
+> Nominate someone from your group to summarise your ideas for each question on the [Forum](https://cloudspan.peerboard.com/space/1783234884).
 >
 > > ## Solution
 > > Improvements in names